 4. Natural Brows

 Before the early 2000s told everyone to tweeze their eyebrows into oblivion, natural brows were the beauty standard.
-Thankfully, we’ve all come back to our senses and big brows are here to stay.
-By letting your brows do their thing, you allow the natural arch shape to frame your face.
+Thankfully, we’ve all come back to our senses, and big brows are here to stay.
+By letting your brows do their thing, you allow their natural arch shape to frame your face.
 The results are flattering to both your eye shape and your bone structure.
-To really hone in on the full browed look, fill in any gaps with a brow pencil and use Glossier’s boy brow to keep each hair groomed and in place.
+To really hone in on the full browed look, fill in any gaps with a brow pencil and use Glossier’s Boy Brow to keep each hair groomed and in place.

 5. Oversized hoops

 Linda Evangelista famously said, “I don’t get out of bed for less than $10,000 a day.”
 Being a diva isn’t a requirement for being a supermodel, but it sure is fun pretending you’re one with a pair of dramatic hoops.
 Statement hoop earrings were a very popular accessory in the 90s.

 Being a diva isn’t a requirement for being a supermodel, but it sure is fun pretending you’re one with a pair of dramatic hoops.

 The strong silhouette evokes a feminine confidence that is versatile enough to be worn with your plain tee and jeans ensemble or with a dressier getup.
 Thankfully, this look is as simple as throwing on a pair of earrings, allowing us to channel our inner Linda whenever we need it.